 Although she was not a cheater, she still felt guilty on some level.
 The woman I met with felt guilt that you could not do more to convince her spouse of her innocence and that her husband thought she was cheating.

 She also felt guilt that she was in my office preparing to leave a marriage over something that never happened.
 However, his behavior was scaring her so that she no longer felt safe when he was around her or her children.

 Free Yourself from Negativity

-You might other consider seeking counselling for you and your children to help you with what you are feeling while going through the divorce.
-There many groups available for people such as you going through adivorce.
-My own church Second Baptist such a program “Divorce Recovery.”
+You might other consider seeking counseling for you and your children to help you with what you are feeling while going through the divorce.
+There are many groups available for people such as you going through a divorce.
+My church Second Baptist such a program “Divorce Recovery.”

 What Is Adultery in Texas?

 Under Texas, Family Code section 6.003 adultery is a legal term in Texas that means the voluntary sexual intercourse of a married person with one, not the spouse.

 Disproportionate Share of Property